With the passing of Amendment 64, adults 21 or older in Colorado can legally possess one ounce (28 grams) of marijuana or THC.

 Simply put, don't do it.
-The Feds are watching Colorado closely and although it is tempting to bring some of our finest product back to your home state, doing so has the potential to give the DEA and Feds even more reason to crack down.
+The Feds are watching Colorado closely and although it is tempting to bring some recreational cannabis back to your home state, doing so has the potential to give the DEA and law enforcement even more reason to crack down.

 In the states bordering Colorado, the police are extremely angry that we have such relaxed marijuana laws and as a result, they are profiling people and performing questionable (and sometimes illegal) searches of vehicles.

 Mailing marijuana home is also a bad idea.
 U.S. Postal Service inspectors seized 207 packages of marijuana being sent from Colorado through the mail in 2013.
 In 2014, 320 packages of marijuana were seized.
 Compare these numbers to 2010, when only 15 packages were intercepted.
 Be smart or you and the receiver could face major fines and jail time.
 (Read the prohibitionists report here - September 2015 - PDF)